mako-framework/docs/02_routing_and_controllers/01_routing.md

 In the example above we're making sure that the ```cache``` middleware gets executed first, followed by the ```passthrough``` middleware.

 You can use middleware priority without having to configure all your middleware.
-Non-configued middleware will be assigned a default priority of ```100```.
+Non-configured middleware will be assigned a default priority of ```100```.
 This means that if you have a middleware that you want executed last then you can set its priority to a value of ```101``` or above.

 --------------------------------------------------------